2 own-goals send Atlanta United to 3-0 win over LA Galaxy

 That sent Martinez to the spot for the penalty kick, which he ripped inside the left post for his 18th goal of the season while Bingham dove to the right.

+“Without Ibra, we lose a lot,” Galaxy coach Guillermo Barros Schelotto said.
+“But we know it can happen during the year when Ibra cannot play, like today, and we need to figure it out.”

+The Galaxy needed all the help it could get against Atlanta, which has outscored LA 9-0 in their three meetings.

-The 2018 MVP has 68 league goals over the last three seasons, matching Bradley Wright Phillips (2014-16) for the most prolific three-year scoring run in MLS history.
-With 10 games left in the regular season, Martinez should claim that mark all to himself.
+Josef Martinez had the spotlight all to himself, and he delivered his 68th league goal over the last three seasons, matching Bradley Wright Phillips (2014-16) for the most prolific three-year scoring run in MLS history.
+With 10 games left in the regular season, Martinez should easily claim that mark all to himself.

-In its three victories in the series, Atlanta has outscored the Galaxy 9-0.
+The 2018 MVP also has scored in nine straight league games, matching the mark initially set by Diego Valeri in 2017 and equaled last season by Martinez.

+“The important thing is to win,” Martinez said through a translator.
+“Those are just numbers.”

 Follow Paul Newberry on Twitter at www.twitter.com/pnewberry1963 His work can be found at https://apnews.com/search/paulnewberry